 - M.F.A. hours: Dance and Motor Development, University of North Carolina at Greensboro

 - Ph.D.: Developmental Movement Studies, specializing in Motor Learning and Control, University of Pittsburgh

-Dr. Hess is the recipient of the 2009 Presidential Faculty Award for Teaching at Cal U as well as the 2004 Faculty Professional Development Committee's recipient for outstanding teaching and learning.
-A former certified personal trainer and professional dancer.
-She has extensive training and teaching experience as a dance educator and researcher in the area of human movement and postural control.
-She completed her Ph.D. in developmental movement studies, focusing on motor control, from the University of Pittsburgh, and post-doctoral research in the Balance Lab at the University of Pittsburgh Medical Center's Eye and Ear Institute.
+Dr. Hess was the recipient of the 2009 Presidential Faculty Award for Teaching at Cal U as well as the 2004 Faculty Professional Development Committee's recipient for outstanding teaching and learning.
+A former certified personal trainer and professional dancer, Rebecca has extensive training and teaching experience as a dance educator and researcher in the area of human movement and postural control.
+Dr. Hess completed her Ph.D. in developmental movement studies, focusing on motor control, from the University of Pittsburgh, and post-doctoral research in the Balance Lab at the University of Pittsburgh Medical Center's Eye and Ear Institute.

-Rebecca has presented with her graduate athletic training students nationally and regionally as a past associate member of the NATA/EATA and served as the vice president of dance, as well as awarded University dance teacher of the year 2011 for the Pennsylvania State Association for Health, Physical Education, Recreation and Dance (PSAHPERD), and is an active member of the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD) and the National Dance Association (NDA), PSAHPERD, International Association for Dance Medicine and Science (IADMS), and has published articles in the Journal of Dance Medicine and Science and the Pennsylvania Journal of Physical Education, Recreation and Dance (JOPHERD) on dance science and injury prevention as well as the Journal of Strength and Conditioning Research.
+Rebecca has presented with her graduate athletic training students nationally and regionally as a past associate member of the NATA/EATA and served as the vice president of dance, as well as awarded University dance teacher of the year 2011 for the Pennsylvania State Association for Health, Physical Education, Recreation and Dance (PSAHPERD).
+She is an active member and presenter for the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD), National Dance Association (NDA), PSAHPERD, International Association for Dance Medicine and Science (IADMS), and has published articles in various journals including the Journal of Dance Medicine and Science on dance science and injury prevention as well as the Journal of Strength and Conditioning Research.

 - Physiology of Exercise

 - Research in Performance Enhancement and Injury Prevention